Tate House Museum

 From the end of the 17th century into the 20th century, the British Royal Navy was unparalleled in terms of its power and it played a key role in Britain’s global empire.
 A significant portion of this power came from the advanced technology of its individual ships and mast heads stood as one of the most urgent and valued components.
 For example, once mast ships discharged cargo in Britain, the ship would return to New England as quickly as possible to pick up more masts.

 In England-controlled America, there was a law stating that all white pines over 24-inches in diameter was property of the King.
 Trees marked for the British Royal Navy featured the sign of a “broad arrow,” which was basically an upwards pointing arrow made with three axe slashes.
 Cutting down a marked tree was punishable by a 100 pound fine (100 British pounds in 1750 would be equivalent to about $22,300 today).

 History of Captain George Tate and the Tate House

-Similar to the tax on tea, the “broad arrow” marks on the white pines were a symbol British tyranny.
+Similar to their tax on tea, the “broad arrow” marks on the white pines were a symbol of British control.
 Policies covering broad arrows would go on to foment the American Revolution in Maine.
 Tate lost his authority at the start of the war, but his sons would go on to live both ordinary and extraordinary lives.

-The Tate House would survive the destruction of Falmouth in the Revolutionary War as well as several fires that ravaged the area in the 19th century, and it endures as a reminder of the mast head industry in the 18th century in Maine as well as the sources of the Revolutionary War.2
+The Tate House would survive the destruction of Falmouth in the Revolutionary War as well as several fires that ravaged the area in the 19th century.
+It endures as a reminder of the mast head industry in the 18th century in Maine as well as the sources of the Revolutionary War.

 Tate House Museum